DiegoHerrera262/PyLearning/daily_log/day2.md

 After everything is installed, I guess, I hope to test some of NumPy and SciPy functionalities in my smartphone.
 I hope to learn some of the python philosophy and compare it to **MATLAB**.
 I've already installed MATLAB Mobile on my phone and hope to compare it to python.

-**NOTE:** Since I also intend to improve my MATLAB programming skills, for I think python and MATLAB might by similar in some sense, I use **MATLAB: A Practical INtroduction To Programming and Problem Solving**, from Stormy Attaway, to learn MATLAB too.
+**NOTE:** Since I also intend to improve my MATLAB programming skills, for I think python and MATLAB might by similar in some sense, I use **MATLAB: A Practical Introduction To Programming and Problem Solving**, from Stormy Attaway, to learn MATLAB too.

 ## Python nature